StanHannebelle/US_Census/README.md

 # US_Income

 The problem here is to solve the binary classification problem of the US Adult Census Income Dataset.
-The objective is the predict if someone earns more or less than 50.000 USD per year.
+The objective is to predict if someone earns more or less than 50.000 USD per year.

 ## Setting Up the environment